Fantomas42/django-app-namespace-template-loader/README.rst

     {% endblock %}

-Note that in this version the block ``nav-global`` does not have to be present because of the inheritence.
+Note that in this version the block ``nav-global`` does not have to be present because of the inheritance.

 Shorter version without namespace: ::